timarque/The-Last-One-Standing/README.md

 To build the project, run cmake --build build --config Release Run the "VR_project.exe" executable that was built in the build/Release directory

+(If you are having trouble with the assmip library, change the "assimp::assimp" in CmakeLists.txt to "assimp")

 Dependencies:
 The libraries used in this project are: glfw, bullet, assimp, glm, stb